TensorNetwork/tensornetwork.org/src/software/index.md

   that are interchangeable with standard neural network layers.
 However, the rich structure of MPS's allows for more interesting behavior...

+* <a href="https://github.com/ion-g-ion/torchTT/tree/main">TorchTT</a> (Python)<br/>
+  Tensor-Train decomposition package written in Python on top of pytorch.
+Supports GPU acceleration and automatic differentiation.
+It also contains routines for solving linear systems in the TT format and performing adaptive cross approximation (the AMEN solver/cross interpolation is inspired form the MATLAB TT-Toolbox).
+  Some routines are implemented in C++ for an increased execution speed.

 * <a href="https://github.com/oseledets/TT-Toolbox">TT-Toolbox</a> (MATLAB)<br/>
   MATLAB implementation of basic operations with tensors in TT-format, including TT tensor and TT matrix formats, fast rounding procedures,